SolracHQ/bmath/README.md

 ## Highlights

 - **Pure Expression Philosophy:** Every expression—from assignments and conditionals to inline lambdas—yields a result.
+- **Mathematical Focus:** First-class support for complex numbers, vectors, and sequences for advanced mathematical operations.
 - **Minimal Core:** No loops or dedicated string types.
 Instead, leverage vectors and sequences for iteration and data handling.
 - **First-Class Functions:** Define functions inline; they return functions as values, making functional composition both natural and powerful.
-- **Verbal Conditionals:** Use if/elif/else/endif constructs where every branch returns a value.
+- **Verbal Conditionals:** Use if/elif/else constructs where every branch returns a value.
 - **Chaining Operations:** Utilize the arrow operator (`->`) to streamline chaining operations like map, filter, and reduce.
-- **Standard Library:** Access a suite of built-in functions for arithmetic, trigonometry, logarithms, and more.
-See the [Standard Library Documentation](docs/stdlib.md) for further details.
+- **Rich Standard Library:** Access a comprehensive suite of built-in functions for arithmetic, trigonometry, logarithms, complex numbers, vector operations, sequences, and more.
+See the [Standard Library Documentation](docs/stdlib.md) for complete details.

 ## Getting Started